ShiJbey/15-466-f18-SolarSystemSlices/README.md

 Changes From The Design Document:

-* I could not use any values with number in the GUI since we do not yet have support for those fonts.
+* I couldn't use numerical chracters in the GUI since we do not yet have support for those fonts.
-* No race timer
+* No race timer.
-* Win screen is super simplified
+* Win screen only displays who won instead of a breakdown for how scores were calculated.
-* No explosions on collision with asteroid
+* No explosions on collision with asteroids

 Good / Bad / Ugly Code:

-* I like my game Lobby code that I added to server.cpp.
-For most of the project it was pretty reliable when having more than one 1 vs 1 match playing.
+* I like the game lobby code I wrote for in server.cpp.
 It made coordinating communication simple and solved the problem of mapping messages to specific game instances.
+Also it allowed my game to scale to have more than one game instance running at a time.

+* I give nominations for bad code awards to SolarSystemSlicesMode.hpp and SolarSystemSlicesGame.hpp.
+SolarSystemSlicesMode.hpp had too many variables that I created for convenience and some of them may never get used.
+SolarSystemSlicesGame.hpp just has too much code placed in the header file.
+Some functions should have been moved to the .cpp file.

 * As for ugly code, the update function is extremely too long and really breaks the principle of a function serving only a single purpose.

 # Using This Base Code